OneBusAway/onebusaway-ios/Tutorials/IGListKit.md

         }
     }

 ## Add a collection controller

+Use the `CollectionController` class to easily create a `UICollectionView` configured for use with IGListKit.

+    // MARK: - Collection Controller

+    private lazy var collectionController = CollectionController(application: application, dataSource: self)

+    public override func viewDidLoad() {
+        super.viewDidLoad()

+        view.backgroundColor = ThemeColors.shared.systemBackground
+        addChildController(collectionController)
+        collectionController.view.pinToSuperview(.edges)
+    }

+### Refresh Control

-Optionally, you can include a refresh control, too, if that matches your expectations for this UI.
+You can include a refresh control with your collection view, if that matches your expectations for the UI you are building.

     // MARK: - Collection Controller